maksuturva/woocommerce_payment_module/readme.md

 ### 2.1.2
 * Added refund functionality to the Woocommerce order management and link to open the event in Svea Extranet.
 * Added functionality for sending delivery info without tracking to Svea API
+* Added possibility to define additional costs for payment methods

 ### 2.1.1
 * Fixed hanging order status queries.
 If order is deleted and trashed, remove payment from status query queue in next